 Each year ICG continues to expand the ways it meets the needs of the community while growing its regional and national impact.

-1. CHILD-CENTERED by employing playwork philosophy and practice and embracing the 4 core values of the Circle of Courage: independence, mastery, belong, and generosity to foster positive youth development.
+1. CHILD-CENTERED by employing playwork philosophy and practice and embracing the 4 core values of the Circle of Courage: independence, mastery, belonging, and generosity to foster positive youth development.

 2. INCLUSIVE, SAFE, and committed to becoming a MULTICULTURAL organization that challenges racist power structures.